dheepakshakthi/EduTech/README.md

 3. After registration, you'll be redirected to your personalized dashboard
 4. Browse available subjects and track your learning progress
 5. View recommendations tailored to your learning journey
+6. Access the **AI Chat** from the sidebar to ask questions and save your conversation history

 ## Development